reduxjs/redux/docs/introduction/Examples.md

 <iframe class="codesandbox"src="https://codesandbox.io/embed/github/reduxjs/redux/tree/master/examples/counter"sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-This is the most basic example of using Redux together with React.
-For simplicity, it re-renders the React component manually when the store changes.
-In real projects, you will likely want to use the highly performant [React Redux](https://github.com/reduxjs/react-redux) bindings instead.
+This is the most basic example of using Redux together with React and it's also a `create-react-app` template.
+So it's the same code you'd get running `npx create-react-app my-app --template redux`

 This example includes tests.